microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 ## Abstract

-This document describes the [application binary interface](https://en.wikipedia.org/wiki/Application_binary_interface) (or ABI) for xlang.
+This design note describes xlang's [application binary interface](https://en.wikipedia.org/wiki/Application_binary_interface) (or ABI).
+The ABI defines a stable contract between xlang language projections and xlang components that is necessary in order to interoperate.